Xykon can't remember Roy's name. Really, he doesn't remember Roy at all.

 Roy initially wanted to wear Xykon's teeth as a necklace in case of a victory, but after the lich was blown to bits, he settled on Xykon's crown.

 Gannji the lizardfolk mentions that keeping a Creepy Souvenir is common amongst ogres.
-So, when his friend Enor (an ogre/blue dragon hybrid) is forced to fight him, Gannji suggests that Enor kill him and keep his tail as a trophy in order to resurrect him later.
+When his friend Enor (an ogre/dragon hybrid) is forced to fight him, Gannji suggests that Enor kill him and keep his tail as a trophy in order to resurrect him later.

 Malack tells Elan he would pay handsomely for Nale's skull to adorn his study.